The-Marcy-Lab-School-Assignments/introduction-to-x-blog-post-ajenec/README.md

 ## Why Learn Python?

 Learning Python gives you access to a completely different side of the development world.
 While JavaScript is good for building great interactive web applications, Python is the go to language for solving problems behind the scenes.
-Unlike JavaScript, which started from the browser and adapted for back-end development, Python was designed from the beginning to be general purpose and expressive.
+Unlike JavaScript, which started from the browser and adapted for back-end development, Python was designed from the beginning to be **general purpose and expressive**.
 Engineers at companies like Google and NASA use it because its powerful, readable, and well-supported.

 Python is the most versatile computer programming language, allowing developers to use it for:

-- Data Mining,
+- Data Mining
 - Data Analytics
 - Data Visualization
 - AI and machine learning (like training an AI model to write poetry or detect cancer cells)